-To help ensure the utmost product safety, performance and reliability, PolyScience temperature control equipment complies with variety of international standards, such as those listed below.
+To help ensure the utmost product safety, performance and reliability, PolyScience temperature control equipment complies with a variety of international standards, such as those listed below.
 Product conformance with a specific standard is dependent on the type of product, electrical configuration and other factors.
 If you have further questions regarding PolyScience and compliance marks or environmental standards, please contact us.

 IEC — This is the International Electrotechnical Commission.
 It is the international standards and conformity assessment body for electrical, electronic and related technologies.